JuliaLang/julia/README.md

  OpenBLAS build failure | Set one of the following build options in `Make.user` and build again: <ul><li> `OPENBLAS_TARGET_ARCH=BARCELONA` (AMD CPUs) or `OPENBLAS_TARGET_ARCH=NEHALEM` (Intel CPUs)<ul>Set `OPENBLAS_DYNAMIC_ARCH = 0` to disable compiling multiple architectures in a single binary.</ul></li><li> `OPENBLAS_NO_AVX2 = 1` disables AVX2 instructions, allowing OpenBLAS to compile with `OPENBLAS_DYNAMIC_ARCH = 1` using old versions of binutils </li><li> `USE_SYSTEM_BLAS=1` uses the system provided `libblas` <ul><li>Set `LIBBLAS=-lopenblas` and `LIBBLASNAME=libopenblas` to force the use of the system provided OpenBLAS when multiple BLAS versions are installed. </li></ul></li></ul><p> If you get an error that looks like ```../kernel/x86_64/dgemm_kernel_4x4_haswell.S:1709: Error: no such instruction: `vpermpd $ 0xb1,%ymm0,%ymm0'```, then you need to set `OPENBLAS_DYNAMIC_ARCH = 0` or `OPENBLAS_NO_AVX2 = 1`, or you need a newer version of `binutils` (2.18 or newer). ([Issue #7653](https://github.com/JuliaLang/julia/issues/7653))
 Illegal Instruction error | Check if your CPU supports AVX while your OS does not (e.g. through virtualization, as described in [this issue](https://github.com/JuliaLang/julia/issues/3263)).

-### OS X
+### macOS

 You need to have the current Xcode command line utilities installed: run `xcode-select --install` in the terminal.
-You will need to rerun this terminal command after each OS X update, otherwise you may run into errors involving missing libraries or headers.
+You will need to rerun this terminal command after each macOS update, otherwise you may run into errors involving missing libraries or headers.
 You will also need a 64-bit gfortran to compile Julia dependencies.
-The gfortran-4.7 (and newer) compilers in Brew, Fink, and MacPorts work for building Julia.
+The gfortran-4.7 (and newer) compilers in Homebrew work for building Julia.

-Clang is now used by default to build Julia on OS X 10.7 and above.
-On OS X 10.6, the Julia build will automatically use `gcc`.
-On current systems, we recommend that you install the command line tools as described above.
-Older systems do not have a separate command line tools package from Apple, and will require a full Xcode install.
-On these, you will need at least Xcode 4.3.3.
-In Xcode prior to v5.0, you can alternatively go to Preferences -> Downloads and select the Command Line Utilities.
-These steps will ensure that clang v3.1 is installed, which is the minimum version of `clang` required to build Julia.

 If you have set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` in your `.bashrc` or equivalent, Julia may be unable to find various libraries that come bundled with it.
 These environment variables need to be unset for Julia to work.

-If you see build failures in OpenBLAS or if you prefer to experiment, you can use the Apple provided BLAS in vecLib by building with `USE_SYSTEM_BLAS=1`.
-Julia does not use the Apple provided LAPACK, as it is too old.

-When building Julia, or its dependencies, libraries installed by third party package managers can redirect the compiler to use an incompatible version of the software it is looking for.
-One example of this happening is when a piece of software called the "linker" gives an error involving "Undefined symbols."
-If that happens, you can usually figure out what software package is causing the error from the names in the error text.
-This sort of error can be bypassed by, temporarily, uninstalling the offending package.
-If the offending package cannot be uninstalled by itself, it may be possible to just uninstall the development headers (for example: a package ending in "-dev" in Fink).

 ### FreeBSD